.st0{fill:#FFFFFF;}

 February 2, 2022

-Local search is a distinct branch of search marketing that’s both the same and different from traditional organic (meaning free, not ads) search engine optimization.
+Local search engine optimization (local SEO) is a branch of local search marketing.
+It’s both the same and different from traditional organic (free, not ads) search engine optimization.

-So a local search strategy includes the same work as regular search, but also some unique things.
+That is, local SEO includes the same elements as regular SEO, but also some things that are unique.

 “How much work is it?” is one of the first things clients ask me.
 What they want is a roadmap.